-Once it has firmed up, scoop and roll into balls – whatever size you like.
-The chocolate will be firm, but it does soften a bit at room temp, so I like roll each of the balls (to coat) in one of the following:
+- Once it has firmed up, scoop and roll into balls – whatever size you like.
+The chocolate will be firm, but it does soften a bit at room temp.

 - Cocoa Sugar Combo – Sift together equal parts cocoa and powdered sugar.

 - Melted Chocolate – Melt some more chocolate chips with a touch of shortening or coconut oil.
 Dip the balls to coat, and place them in the freezer or fridge to set up.